 Aspirin has a well-known anti-inflammatory action.
-With the large number of people enrolled in the ASPREE, for the first time, researchers in the ASPREE-D sub-study are investigating whether aspirin can prevent depression in older people.
+With the large number of people enrolled in the ASPREE, for the first time, researchers in the ASPREE-D sub-study investigated whether aspirin can prevent depression in older people.

 What participation involved

 The ASPREE-D sub-study involved ASPREE participants answering a few questions about their history of depression and completing a measure of depression called the Center for Epidemiologic Studies Depression Scale (CES-D)-10 item scale at annual study visits.
 The (CES-D)-10 is a screening tool that may indicate possible depression; only a qualified medical practitioner can make a diagnosis.

 Researchers will also examine blood samples in the Healthy Ageing Biobank for the presence (or absence) of proteins or ‘biomarkers’ associated with inflammation.
 They will then be able to determine the relationship between these inflammatory ‘biomarkers’ in the blood and diagnosed depression.

 The ASPREE-D (Depression) sub-study was undertaken in Australia and the USA.
-The relevant data are being collated for publication.
+Read an announcement of published study findings here.

-Please note, it is recommended that anyone who suspects that they may have depression should visit their GP.
+Please note, it is recommended that anyone who suspects that they may have depression should visit their GP for care.